 Marinated beef strips.
 Not a ‘light’ appetizer I would usually choose, but it was good.

 Nothing outstanding about the salad, but it puts to shame the typical salad provided by United on a similar routing.
-The fresh blend of lettuce was appreciated.
+I appreciate the fresh blend of lettuce.

 For my main course, I opted for the salmon, and my wife went with pasta.
 She was a good sport, and took a photo.
 She likely rolled her eyes at me for asking her to do this, but I’ve learned to pretend I didn’t notice.